practicalli/engineering-playbook/docs/source-control/git-configuration.md

     Minimise Email spam by using the [email address provided by GitHub as a mask to your primary email address](https://github.com/settings/emails) on the GitHub account.
 The mask address is of the form `***+github-account@noreply.github.com`.

-## Add SSH key to Keyring
+## Add SSH key to Keychain

-Add Git SSH key passphrase to Operating System key ring to avoid typing in the passphrase each time a Git command interacts with a remote repository.
+Add Git SSH key passphrase to Operating System keychain to avoid typing in the passphrase each time a Git command interacts with a remote repository.

-Edit the `~/.ssh/config` file and add/modify to include the following configuration

-!!!
-EXAMPLE "SSH key Key Chain Git Configuration"
-    ```shell
-    Host github.com
-      AddKeysToAgent yes
-      UseKeychain yes
-      IdentityFile ~/.ssh/id_ed25519
-    ```

 === "Linux"